pauldmccarthy/fsleyes/userdoc/editing_images.rst

 **Important:** When you are in edit mode, the :ref:`currently selected overlay
-<overview_overlays>` (assuming that it is a NIFTI image) is the target for all
+<overview_overlays>` (assuming that it is a NIFTI image) is the default target
-editing operations.
+for all editing operations.
 Whenever you draw, erase, fill, select, copy, or paste voxels, you will be doing so with respect to the *currently selected image*.

+When you use :ref:`select mode <editing_images_select_mode>`, you may use the *Target image* setting to specify an alternate target for fill and paste operations.

 Create a copy!